We don't mean to be nosy, but how old are your shrubs?

 Photinia are susceptible to photinia blight.
 Knock-out roses are hit hard by rose rosacea.

 Sometimes a shrub that loves shade gets planted in the sun, stressing it from the very beginning.
 Or maybe a sun-loving plant was planted in the sun — but over time, surrounding trees grew, shading it.
-Shrubs need the right conditions.
+Shrubs need the right conditions to thrive.

 Weather